pp300950/pp300950/README.md

 I learned about html css js since middle school and I taught it all by myself.
 Nowadays I can write more than that.
 But I can't remember everything.

-* 🌍  I'm based in Chonburi
+* 🌍  I'm based in Thailand
 * ✉️  You can contact me at [toaiseriesandcat@gmail.com](mailto:toaiseriesandcat@gmail.com)
-* 🚀  I'm currently working on [New project.](https://github.com/pp300950/PyBlocks)
 * 🧠  I'm learning about CPU and RAM architecture and am learning more programming languages ​​like fortran, algorithms about Machine learning
 * ⚡  I am a forgetful man.